myersg86/gitlab/doc/api/graphql/index.md

 ### Examples

-If you want examples relevant to your deployments, see the menu options in the left-hand documentation menu, under API > GraphQL at `https://docs.gitlab.com/ee/api/graphql/`.
+To work with sample queries that pull data from public projects on gitlab.com, see the menu options in the left-hand documentation menu, under API > GraphQL at `https://docs.gitlab.com/ee/api/graphql/`.

 The [Getting started](getting_started.md) page includes different methods to customize GraphQL queries.